-Applicants should also identify two or three recommenders who would be willing to write a recommendation for them (at least one must be a faculty member).
+Applicants should also identify two recommenders who would be willing to write a recommendation for them (at least one must be a Pomona College faculty member).
+We will NOT collect these recommendations in September, but you will need to identify recommenders early in case you are nominated by the college in October.
 Send your recommenders the Watson recommendation form and let them know that, should you be nominated, their recommendation will be due in late October about two weeks after you are nominated (so they will need to be willing to write quickly).
-Let them know also that they may be contacted by the Watson selection committee as part of the nomination process.
 PLEASE NOTE: They do not need to write a recommendation unless you are nominated.

 Semi-finalists will be interviewed in mid-October.
 In November the Pomona selection committee recommends three nominees to the Foundation, who must then complete the official Watson online application.
 A representative of the Foundation visits each campus during the winter to interview nominees.
 Awards are announced in mid-March.